-Stochastic Oscillator vs RSI: Which Momentum Indicator Matches Your Trading Style?
+Stochastic Oscillator vs RSI: Which Momentum Indicator Fits Your Style

 What's the RSI?

-The Relative Strength Index (RSI) is a momentum indicator that J. Welles Wilder Jr. came up with way back in 1978.
-It measures how fast and how much prices have changed recently by comparing the average gains to the average losses over a default lookback of 14 candles.
-The result is a single line that swings between 0 and 100.
+J. Welles Wilder Jr. introduced the RSI back in 1978.
+The indicator compares average gains to average losses over a default lookback of 14 candles, producing a single line that swings between 0 and 100.
 If you're new to Pine Script, our Pine Script Tutorial will help you get started with coding indicators like the RSI.

 - Above 70 → Overbought — the price might be due for a pullback